estuhr1206/scheduling-policies-sim/readme.md

 ### drops_timeouts plot
 * Run in the exact same way as time_series.
 Produces a png that shows the number of drops that occurred for each parallel run.
 Use any character as an extra argument to copy the name of an existing csv file.
 * ex. `python3 drops_timeouts.py <simulations> <any character>`
+* Instead of any character, using the option `-outfile` will produce a csv that compiles together the drops and timeouts data across the parallel runs for easier use.
+* ex. `python3 drops_timeouts.py <simulations> -outfile`

 ### deallocations_analysis
 * `python3 deallocations_analysis.py <simulations> <window>`